sitaliani/my-first-website/planning.md

 Page 1
-  - Navigation Bar linking to all 4 pages
+  - Navigation Bar linking to all 4 pages (done)
-  - 1 header using H1
+  - 1 header using H1 (done)
-  - 3 sections of text with H2 headers
+  - 3 sections of text with H2 headers (done)
-  - 1 image
+  - 1 image (done)

 Page 2
   - Navigation Bar linking to all 4 pages